MYT Engine

 The forums have made one point, however, that I can't figure a refute for and that Raphial has failed to address in everything I can find: With that much torque, how is the engine's output shaft so small and still able to stay together?

-If that is their only compliant, they should take every last penny they can dig up and invest it in his co.
-Anyone who does is destined to make a fortune! -editor
+If that is the only compliant, they should take every last penny they can dig up and invest it in his co.
+Anyone who does is destined to make a fortune! -ed

 Won't we all!
 Go to his web site and tell him. -editor